 - Showing the author in the search results

 All these changes make Google more human, personal and social.
-They put the user at the center of everything, and the user’s network plays an important part.
+They put the user at the centre of everything, and the user’s network plays an important part.

 Google Plus is here to stay.
 It is a product that Google has high expectations of.
 Soon we will see more and more features, and the social aspect of Google will start to become even more visible.
 Seo by the Sea discusses patents showing a direction Google could take.
 Instant chatting is one of them, where browsing the web becomes even more social.
 It also shows Google looking into options for showing human Questions/Answers (like Aardvark) in the search results.
 Just as scientific papers can give you the right answer, so can users from your own network.

-But Google isn’t making its company more social for nothing.
+But Google is not making its company more social for nothing.
 Google knows that social holds the future (at least in some areas) and Google wants to be biggest player.
-It must have frustrated Google that Facebook wouldn’t share its oh so valuable user data.
+It must have frustrated Google that Facebook would not share its oh so valuable user data.
 Well, Google must have thought, why not create our own network, build our own community and gather the information ourselves.

 And Google has tried to avoid making the same mistakes Facebook and Buzz made.
 Google and Google Plus have to be known for their privacy and control.
 “You can trust us with your information”.
 And by giving Google Plus users the option to share certain bits of information only with certain people (Circles) Google has given the public a nice tool and a sense of security.
 But one mistake, one slip up and Google’s carefully crafted image can be destroyed.